Proposals to Create or Change Academic Programs (PCCAP)

 A program is any offering of a coherent set of for-credit coursework that leads to a distinct academic award.
 A program can be a major or credit-bearing certificate.

 Terminating an existing program occurs when a program ceases enrollment (not the point at which all enrolled students have graduated).
 This action requires notification to Vanderbilt's institutional accreditor.
-Programs cannot announce intentions to cease enrollment until this notification occurs.
+Programs cannot announce intentions to cease enrollment until this notification occurs, and Vanderbilt will be responsible for submitting a detailed teach-out plan to SACSCOC.

-• Faculty submitting a proposal for new Certificates, Programs, and/or Degree Types must have a Proposal Concept approved before submitting a proposal to their school’s or college’s curriculum committee(s) for consideration.
-Closing or proposing new minors and other specialties earned while enrolled in a program (sub-specialties) follow an expedited process described below.
+• Closing or proposing new minors and other specialties earned while enrolled in a program (sub-specialties) follow an expedited process described below.

 Note: The PCCAP process is not required for course-level changes (e.g., changing course descriptions, modifications to course content), or certain curriculum changes (e.g. changing the list of courses required in a program core, or updating program elective course options).
 To submit these types of change, please contact your college’s or school’s curriculum coordinator.
 Please contact OAPRAA if you are uncertain if a curriculum change will require PCCAP review.